Employment contracts built for your business

 Hands-on support for employment contracts

 Tackling mountains of paperwork isn’t your idea of fun, we’d imagine.
 That’s why we do it for you.
-Our Employment Law consultants are on hand to create your employment contracts so you can focus on what you do best.
+Our Employment Law consultants are on hand with a range of Employment Law Services to create your employment contracts so you can focus on what you do best.

 Our Employment Law package covers all things HR, so you’ll get all your employment contracts drafted, stored in your HR management hub, Atlas, and distributed to your employees – as well as employee handbooks, bespoke policies for maternity and paternity leave, dismissal procedure templates, and many more handy documents that help your business.